biromiro/feup-sdle-proj1/README.md

 ## Server

-The server can be runned using the following command, inside the ``src`` folder
+The server can run using the following command, inside the ``src`` folder

 ```
 python3 server.py [-h] (-a | -p) {0 , 1}